huijuhnkim/EPPA/README.md

   <img src="https://img.shields.io/badge/Logic%20Pro-Compatible-green">
 </p>

 EPPA transforms an affordable expression pedal into an intuitive playback controller for Logic Pro, making audio production more accessible for visually impaired musicians and engineers.
+This project was inspired by [Dr. Abir Saha's research paper "Understanding Audio Production Practices of People with Vision Impairments"](https://doi.org/10.1145/3373625.3416993), which highlights the accessibility challenges and high costs faced by blind audio professionals.

 ## 🎯 Problem

-Inspired by Dr. Abir Saha's research paper "Understanding Audio Production Practices of People with Vision Impairments," EPPA addresses two critical challenges:
+EPPA addresses two critical challenges identified in accessibility research:

 - **Cost Barrier**: Professional accessible control surfaces can cost upwards of $10,000
 - **Complexity**: Existing assistive technologies have steep learning curves that create additional barriers